LS-Shikano/BwCloud_Server_Setup/README.md

 `ansible-galaxy install -r requirements.yml`

 ### Set up vault password and ssh keys
-- For the current project: ask me and I'll send the required file.
+- For the current project: find the passwords on the fileserver.
 I think it would be unsafe to include these files in the repo.
 - For future projects: just encrypt a new secrets.yaml with variables used in the playbooks and add new ssh keys to .ssh/ .
 Of course you have to set up the cloud instance with the new ssh key.